sweetvanloan/CodaArray/README.md

 ## Coming Soon
 - User will be able to veiw other user's page, but not edit them.
+- User will have timestamped entries.
+- Users will have response emoji buttons.
 - User will view a more seamless design.
 - UX will improve via hover information on all functions
 - UI will improve via OAuth via Twitter & Facebook for ease of login.